RamblingGeekUK/ramblinggeekuk.github.io/_posts/2019-12-22-this-should-update.md

 ---
 layout: post
-title: Testing to see how quickly this appears
+title: Testing updating an existing post and tags
+tags: [stream, jeklly, netlify]
 ---

 This is a test it should update